 The government said the payroll tax rebate would be available on an ongoing basis for contractor GPs at clinics that met bulk-billing thresholds: at least 80 per cent in metropolitan Sydney and above 70 per cent in the rest of the state.

-The retrospective waiver would apply for past unpaid payroll tax for contractor GP wages up to 4 September 2024, it said.
+The retrospective waiver would apply to past unpaid payroll tax for contractor GP wages up to 4 September 2024.

 Treasurer Daniel Mookhey said the initiative was developed in consultation with the Royal Australian College of General Practitioners (RACGP) and Australian Medical Association (AMA) during an amnesty on payroll tax audits in September 2023.